andrewlalis/Teaching_Assistant_Assistant/README.md

 * Attendance for labs / tutorial sessions

 #### Coordination
 By tracking teaching assistants along with the students in a course, managing who does what, and when they do it, is much easier.
-Using each teaching assistant's availability, attendance records, student or group statistics, the system can plan optimum solutions for balancing workload among a number of teaching assistants.
+Using each teaching assistant's availability, attendance records, student or team statistics, the system can plan optimum solutions for balancing workload among a number of teaching assistants.

 More specifically, this application will take care of the following tasks: